The Edit | Skincare Blog

 SOL-PROTECT SUNSCREEN SPF30

-Wearing sunscreen in your daily skincare is key to healthy skin.
+Wearing broad-spectrum sunscreen in your daily skincare is your anti-aging ally and the key to healthy skin.
 Sunscreen protects your skin from UV rays (ultraviolet radiation) and reduces the risk of skin cancer, premature ageing and hyperpigmentation.
 80% of skin ageing and 9 out of 10 skin cancers in the UK are caused by sun exposure with no protection.

 Daily sunscreen creates a barrier to protect your skin and its youth, so it’s an essential part of any skincare.